morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 import mysql.connector
 from datetime import datetime

+#First step is to get a list of all the usernames of the registered titled players, via a simple call to the api
 titles = ['GM', 'WGM', 'IM', 'WIM', 'FM', 'WFM', 'CM', 'WCM'] titled_list = dict() for t in titles: